Seán "Clárach" Mac Domhnaill

-Seán "Clárach" Mac Domhnaill (1691–1754) was an Irish language poet in the first half of the 18th century.
+Seán "Clárach" Mac Domhnaill (modern spelling Seán Clárach Mac Dónaill, anglicized John Mac Donnell Claragh; 1691–1754) was an Irish language poet in the first half of the 18th century.

 Early life

-Seán Clárach Mac Dómhnaill was born in 1691 in Churchtown, County Cork and lived all of his adult life at Kiltoohig (Cill Tuathaigh), a townland in the Electoral Division of Rathluirc (Charleville, County Cork) in the Civil Parish of Ballyhay, within the Barony of Orrery and Kilmore.
-Little or nothing is reliably recorded about his youth or family, but it is known that, despite the Penal Laws in force in Ireland, he received a comprehensive education, either in the home or in a hedge school, but most likely in both.
+Seán Clárach Mac Domhnaill was born in 1691 in Churchtown, County Cork and lived all of his adult life at Kiltoohig (Cill Tuathaigh), a townland in the Electoral Division of Rathluirc (Charleville, County Cork) in the Civil Parish of Ballyhay, within the Barony of Orrery and Kilmore.
+Little or nothing is reliably recorded about his youth or family, but it is known that, despite the penal laws in force in Ireland, he received a comprehensive education, either in the home or in a hedge school, but most likely in both.
 He was proficient in Latin, Ancient Greek and English literature as well as in his native Irish language.